JiachengDang/OrbitShuttler/README.md

 # OrbitShuttler
-A Q-learning agent that can transfer in between orbits!
+A Q-learning agent that leanrs to transfer in between orbits!